#1 Murakami Fan Page

 Wall art only!

 I was looking around to see where I can buy these wonderful Supreme skate decks and ended up on eBay.
 Amazingly I watched as all three decks sell in an auction for $900.
-Fans of these skate decks had obviously taken a break from surfing the web on social networking sites or playing partypoker to try and get their hands on this eye-catching models.
+Fans of these skate decks had obviously taken a break from surfing the web on social networking sites to try and get their hands on this eye-catching models.
 These skate decks are very limited and show the continued Superflat beauty he excels in.

 Superflat is a postmodern art movement, founded by the artist Takashi Murakami, which is influenced by manga and anime.
 In a response to the homogenization of Japanese media and art, “Superflat” attempts to critique the vacuity of post-war Japanese culture, including criticisms of the otaku lifestyle, consumerism, and related issues.